 Project activities, including dewatering (removal of groundwater) and potential spills, could affect the quantity and quality of surface water.
-Based on the work done to date, the project is not expected to significantly affect water resources.
+However, as noted in the Final ESR, we plan to use helical (screw) piles for the transmission structure foundations, which do not require construction dewatering so this potential effect will be minimized.
 We are continuing to engage with local conservation authorities and community groups on this as the detailed design progresses.

-- Engage with local conservation authorities and community groups during the design phase of the project - Do work near water banks during dry or frozen conditions, to the extent practical - Use erosion and sediment controls like blankets silt socks and coir mats, which will be inspected and repaired as necessary following every significant rainfall - Develop a construction management plan that uses techniques like passing discharge water through a filter bag or drum
+- Engage with local conservation authorities and community groups during the design phase of the project - Use helical (screw) pile foundations to minimize ground disturbance - Ensure tower foundations remain between approximately 30 feet to 100 feet (depending on the depth of the soil) above the top of the aquifer layer - Develop a construction management plan that uses techniques like passing discharge water through a filter bag or drum